 So our competing grinders in order from the lowest price to the most expensive.

-Next the Baratza Sette 270.
-It grinds straight through like the ROK, but the motor makes it easier and super fast.
+We have the Baratza Sette 270.
+It grinds straight through, but the motor makes it easy and super fast.

 The Forte is similar to the Vario but uses a more powerful motor and has a more robust and durable full metal case.